Imagine two scenarios.

 Having less overhead means we can work less, and spend more time on our personal projects, without giving up our social lives.

 Which in turn, increases our overall quality of life.
 It feels really good to live here.
-Travel is a privilege, especially as Americans.
-We are in a fortunate position to take advantage of these benefits.
+Travel is a privilege bestowed upon us, especially as Americans.
+So why not take advantage of these benefits?

 Have you ever lived in another country, or would you like to?
 Tell us your story in the comments!